Batoolayyad/reading-notes/102/read3.md

 html5 ,html4 ,Transitional XHTML 1.0 ,Strict XHTML 1.0 ,XML Declaration

 some common attributes:
--ID attribute; to identify that element from other elements on the page  part of a paragragh -class attribute; to identify several elements as being different from the other elements on the page
+- ID attribute; to identify that element from other elements on the page  part of a paragragh
+- class attribute; to identify several elements as being different from the other elements on the page

 block elements & inline elements: block elements start on a new line in the browser window while inline elements appear to continue on the same line as their neighbouring elements.